WinXP655/Win10UI/README.md

 Disclaimer
 ----------

 Win XP 10 Pack is a pack created for fun and entertainment purposes only.
 It does not intend to harm or offend anyone or anything.
 It does not modify or damage your Windows XP system or files.
-It does not contain any viruses or malware.
-It does not guarantee that your Windows XP will work like Windows 10 or that you will be able to run Windows 10 applications or features.
+Furthermore, it does not contain any viruses or malware.
+Not only that, but it does not guarantee that your Windows XP will work like Windows 10 or that you will be able to run Windows 10 applications or features.
 It is just a pack that creates illusions and jokes, using dummy files, shortcuts, icons and other elements from Windows 10.

 Use Win XP 10 Pack at your own risk and responsibility.
 The creator of Win 10 UI Pack is not liable for any damages or losses that may result from using Win 10 UI Pack.
 The creator of Win 10 UI Pack does not claim any rights or ownership over Windows XP or Windows 10 or any of their components or trademarks.
 All rights and credits belong to their respective owners.